 Monitoring and oversight are intended to monitor agency activities and data to determine conformance to expectations.
 Expectations are outlined throughout this Policy Manual and in agency-specific plans.
-Monitoring and oversight looks at membership, comprehensive case management, care coordination, health promotion and disease management, comprehensive transitional care, individual and family support services, referral to community and social support services, wraparound, integration of behavioral health and physical health, staffing, and other aspects of program implementation.
-Monitoring this information enables the Steering Committee to identify challenges and barriers, and to work with providers to develop practice improvement strategies when needed.
+An annual site visit will be conducted with each Health Home provider conducted by a team comprised of representatives from HSD and one representative from each MCO.
+The visit will include monitoring and oversight protocols to review membership, comprehensive case management, care coordination, health promotion and disease management, comprehensive transitional care, individual and family support services, referral to community and social support services, wraparound, integration of behavioral health and physical health, staffing, caseload ratios, and other aspects of program implementation.

+Monitoring this information enables the Program Manager and Steering Committee to identify challenges and barriers, and to work with providers to develop practice improvement strategies when needed.